 I praise God that He does not leave us in dark places; for from the dark place my family slowly arose and with it our homeschooling.
 Under the inspiration and direction of Jennifer Taylor, a local Charlotte Mason group was formed.
 Volume 6 began to be read.
-Social media, first a forum and then later Facebook, was joined.
-As if in a test, first one child was moved to as full of a Charlotte Mason education as I was able to produce.
+Social media, first the Ambleside Online[v] Forum and then later Facebook, was joined.
+With the help of amazing, brilliant, humble women I met online, as if in a test, first one child was moved to as full of a Charlotte Mason education as I was able to produce.
 Then, another and another.
 The change was not directed solely toward my children.
-I began to read books.
+Spurred on by Ambleside Online book discussion, I began to read books.
 The first book I read during this transition was Dr. Jekyll and Mr. Hyde.
 This book was interesting and doable.
 The change was possible.
 But then, I cried when I eagerly picked up Tennyson’s Idylls of the King at the library only to find it was an over 300-page poem.
 Contraband Cliff Notes and SparkNotes were purchased in secret.
 Math was a holdout.
 Multiple subjects were not even attempted.
 It was not an easy transition.
 Days were long.
 Patience was low.
 Tears were frequent.
 Charlotte Mason is not conquered in a day.

 The next year was spent continuing to grow in my understanding and knowledge of Charlotte Mason.
 Days were long as I pushed ahead and a fourth child formally began schooling.
 How did anyone get it all done by noon?
 How did anyone spend hours each day outside?
 Frugality continued to clutch my decisions; cheap, ugly journals were purchased.
 A box was checked, or was it?
 I finally got picture study selections up on our wall.
 Somehow, even with CDs, YouTube, Freegal, and an IPod, I could never seem to manage to listen to our composer.
 My local book group moved on to Volume 4.
 I learned how to find an article on the Charlotte Mason Digital Collection.
 I fell in love with Shakespeare via an Ambleside Online book discussion on Hamlet and even, gasp, led Shakespeare in my local learning community.
 I learned Watership Down was not about a sinking ship, and for my very own, I read a book about a sinking ship: Erik Larson’s Dead Wake.
 I attempted to lead a book discussion on When Children Love to Learn and fizzled out about half way through the book.
 Our local retreat was a joy, and I spoke on story-telling, Charlotte Mason apologetics, and narration.
 Who was I?
 I hesitated.
 But there was a vacuum, and it was once said of me, for good or for bad, I ooze into vacuums.